cschreib/vif/doc/sphinx/vector.rst

     vec2f w(10,20); // 200 zeros, arranged in a 2D shape of 10x20
     vec3f z(w.dims,4); // 800 zeros, arranged in a 3D shape of 10x20x4

-As shown in the last example (initializing ``z``), the arguments of the constructor can be a mixture of integer values and ``std::array``, coming for example from the dimensions of another existing vector.
+As shown in the last example (initializing ``z``), the arguments of the constructor can be a mixture of integer values and ``std::array``; the arrays can come, for example, from the dimensions of other existing vectors.

 The "list" initialization explicitly specifies a set of values to be stored in the vector.
 This uses initializer lists, which can be nested for multidimensional vectors.